sketchplugins/plugin-directory/README.md

 - [sebj/Setup-Iconset-Artboards](https://github.com/sebj/setup-iconset-artboards) Creates artboards and export options necessary to export a .iconset in Sketch.
 - [shahruz/Send-to-Slack](https://github.com/shahruz/send-to-slack) A plugin for Sketch.app to share artboards to Slack.
 - [shahruz/Sketch.app-Vertical-Fit](https://github.com/shahruz/sketch.app-vertical-fit) A simple plugin for Sketch.app which automatically adjusts the height of a rectangle to contain the text layer above it, along with an optional top and bottom padding.
+- [shakemno/sketch-replace-images](https://github.com/shakemno/sketch-replace-images) Sketch 3 plugin to replace (as in update) existing images by name in a sketch document.
 - [sketchplugins/plugin-requests](https://github.com/sketchplugins/plugin-requests) A collection of plugins requested to the official [@sketchapp](https://twitter.com/sketchapp) Twitter account.
 - [solicomo/export-to-icns](https://github.com/solicomo/export-to-icns) A Sketch plugin which can export artboards or slice to ICNS.
 - [soulchild/sketch-logo-fetcher](https://github.com/soulchild/sketch-logo-fetcher) Sketch plugin which fetches and inserts logos using the Clearbit company logo API